zrmacc/StratSurv/README.md

-# Stratified Restricted Mean Survival Time Analysis
+# Stratified Analysis of Survival Means and Rates

 Zachary McCaw <br>
-Updated: 2021-01-12
+Updated: 2021-01-18

 ## Overview

-Given stratified time to event data for two arms, this package calculates the mean and ratio of the marginal restricted mean survival times (RMSTs) and restricted mean times lost (RMTLs).
-The marginal means are calculated as the stratum-size weighted-average of the per-stratum means.
+Given stratified time to event data for two arms, this package calculates the mean and ratio of the marginal event rates, restricted mean survival times (RMSTs), and restricted mean times lost (RMTLs).
+The marginal means/rates are calculated as the stratum-size weighted-average of the per-stratum means/rates.
 Also see:

 * [MargRates](https://github.com/zrmacc/MargRates) for comparing binary event rates.
 * [CICs](https://github.com/zrmacc/CICs) for comparing cumulative incidence curves.